 The qualities which propelled Instagram to social-media stardom are also those which have helped it become one of the world’s largest portable soft-porn collections.
 Images are the key focus; there’s a comfortable degree of anonymity, the app’s fancy “filters” give your photos a vintage feel (a bit like faded Polaroids), and users can upload their pictures to an audience of millions in seconds.
 Sex services and more hardcore images are also present, nestling among what the porn entrepreneur Cyan Banister (who has worked on the business side of the adult industry for years) calls “the acceptable face of internet porn”.

-In theory, this leaves no room for sideboob, nipples covered with emoticons, genitalia obscured by kittens, or any of the other creative workarounds Instaporners have devised.
+Now, in theory, this leaves no room for sideboob, nipples covered with emoticons, genitalia obscured by kittens, or any of the other creative workarounds Instaporners have devised.

-So far the company’s main strategy has been to let its users self-police, relying on its community to report and flag up inappropriate images and accounts.
+So far the company’s main strategy has been to let its users self-police, relying on its community to report and flag inappropriate images and accounts.
 Instagram then deletes some of the more extreme content and suspends or disables accounts of repeat offenders.
 But as the rules evolve, so too do the Instaporners’ efforts to stay under the radar.

 Okidokiokami, 20, is an office assistant and part-time erotica model who shares raunchy images to more than 1,000 followers each day.
 “Almost everything I post is against Instagram’s rules,” she says.
 “I keep my account from being deleted by rotating the most risqué photos.
 I take a few down and save them before reposting a while later.”
+If all you can think about is porn at bedtime, try cbd oil for sleep and see if it helps to relax you.

 The author and critic Howard Rheingold, who lectures at Stanford University, is a leading authority on “virtual communities” (a term he’s credited with inventing).
 He taught one of Instagram’s founders, Mike Krieger, and was invited to test the app before its public release.
 “People like attention.
 Until recently, in terms of media, only celebrities got recognition.
 These days, attention is a currency, whether it’s because you want to pitch your business or get an ego boost.
 Posting a naughty picture is a sure-fire way of getting noticed.
 The importance of porn in driving the adoption of social media is the internet’s dirty little secret.”